jlincbio/cred/README.md

 * BAM files for the treatment and control BAM's, respectively: use `-t` and `-c` to specify the pair.
 BAM's should be aligned, coordinate-sorted AND indexed (both .bam and .bam.bai should be present).
 * Quality score cutoff (MAPQ, option `-q`): this is the minimum required mapping quality score as defined in the SAM format specification.
 CRED defaults to 30.
 * Significance (alpha) level (option `-p`): please specify this either as a decimal (e.g. `0.0001`) or a fraction (e.g. `1/10000`).
 CRED will check all regions against this cutoff and output only features more significant than this predefined alpha level.
-* Size of sliding windows may also be adjusted with option `-w`; defaults to 1200 bp (maximum size used in Lin et. al, PLOS 2016).
+* Size of sliding windows may also be adjusted with option `-w`; defaults to 1200 bp (maximum size used in Lin et al. PLoS ONE 2016).
 * Method of evaluating the significance of enrichment may also be modified from Welch's t-test (default) to Kolmogorov-Smirnov by the `-k` toggle.

 A helper program, "Batch CRED" or `BCRED`, is also supplied here for running CRED on more hardware-limited systems (e.g., those without access to a lot of RAM). `BCRED` is written in Perl, and requires `samtools` as well as `Parallel::ForkManager` (a Perl module available on CPAN) for operation; this will split the input BAM pairs per chromosome, dispatch `CRED` calls, and merge the result.
 Multithreading support is also made possible via `Parallel::ForkManager`.